Why is it called the fairytale city? Discover the pros and cons of moving to Sintra and evaluate your choices!

 A good example is the retro tram, the Electrico de Sintra tram connecting Sintra to Praia das Maçãs.
 It is quite a charmer but perfect for sightseeing rather than a daily commute because it is slow.

 Buses, on the other hand, are quite crowded.
-You could use private taxis or tuk-tuks, but are often quite expensive, and the expenses will quickly add up should you choose to use them regularly.
+You could use private taxis or tuk-tuks, but they are often quite expensive, and the expenses will quickly add up should you choose to use them regularly.

 When are you moving to Sintra?